Comprehensive Mailchimp Review: Is It the Right Tool?

 10. Scalability

 Mailchimp’s flexible pricing structure supports businesses as they scale.
-As your subscriber list improves, you can upgrade to higher tiers with advanced features like deeper analytics, more automation options, and enhanced support.
+As your subscriber list grows, you can upgrade to higher tiers with advanced features such as deeper analytics, more automation options, and enhanced support.

 Whether a small startup or a large enterprise, Mailchimp offers the tools to adapt and grow your email marketing efforts.
 This ensures your strategy can evolve alongside your business, providing the right resources at every stage.